kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 This proposal does not try to address the following scenarios but relies on the underlying PVC resize logic to take the appropriate action or indicate error as needed.
 - Shrinking of volume is not allowed.
 - Few environments require Pod restarts in order to get access to the resized volume.
 - Modifying the storage class of the volumeClaimTemplate
-- Resizing a PVC associated with a statefulset directly by modifying the PVC spec will not affect the Statefulset `volumeClaimTemplates`.
+- Resizing a PVC associated with a statefulset directly by modifying the PVC spec will not affect the Statefulset `.spec.volumeClaimTemplates`.

 ## Proposal